somso2e/NodeGraphPySide6/docs/examples/ex_menu.rst

 Menu Overview
 #############

-.. currentmodule:: NodeGraphQt
+.. currentmodule:: NodeGraphPySide6

-| Examples for customizing context menus in ``NodeGraphQt``.
+| Examples for customizing context menus in ``NodeGraphPySide6``.

 Default Context Menu
 ********************

-The :class:`NodeGraphQt.NodeGraph` has a context menu can be accessed with :meth:`NodeGraph.context_menu`.
+The :class:`NodeGraphPySide6.NodeGraph` has a context menu can be accessed with :meth:`NodeGraph.context_menu`.